CodeMouse92/quantified-task-management/faq/issue_trackers.md

 ## Share Your Usage Patterns!

-If you have any patterns you'd like to share, email us at feedback (at this domain).
+If you have any patterns you'd like to share, email us at feedback (at the quantified tasks domain name).

 Additionally, if you are a designer or developer on an issue tracker, and you add support for Quantified Tasks, let us know!
 We want to spread the word.